geosolutions-it/MapStore2/docs/user-guide/attributes-table.md

 * If you need to do update the attributes values, **type** your new data into the input fields

-* If want to update the geometry shape, you can:
+* If you want to update the geometry shape, you can:

     * **move** the existing vertices to new positions